Dirt Squirts Kart Club

 With at least 11 drivers present at the drivers meeting, the race weekend will consist of two Heat races and two Features.
 If there are only 10 Karts ready and able to race prior to the beginning of the B Main, then there will only be one Feature race and the starting order will be determined by having the finishing order from the first heat make up the inside line and the finishing order from the second heat make up the outside row.

-When racing at any other tracks, we will follow the order of operations dictated by said track.
+When racing at any other tracks, we will follow the order of operations dictated by said track and races will be full field or single heat and single main.

 *Heat Races - The starting grid will be determined by the lap times recorded during Hot Laps.
 The first Heat will be made up of the odd speeds from fastest to slowest, the second Heat will be made up of the even speeds from fastest to slowest, this will split the field in half with a larger group in the first race to allow for any late arrivals.
 Any late drivers would start at the back of the field of the second heat.
-If we have 20 drivers at the drivers meeting, then all the spots will be filled and we will have two heats with fields of 10 karts each.
+If we have 10 or fewer drivers then a single heat will be ran.
+If we have between 11 and 20 then two heats will be ran.
+If we have 21 to 24 drivers at the drivers meeting, then we will have three heats.
+An equal number or drivers will be split into the heats with fewest drivers in the later heats.
+If we have issues with the electronics then starting order will be determined by random draw.

 *Feature Races – We will have an A Main and a B Main, A Main will be considered the Feature Race and will consist of the top half of the field from both heats, while the B Main will be made up of the bottom finishes of the heats.
+We will only take 20 drivers into the Main events so any driver finishing the heats outside the top 20 has been eliminated for the day.
 If the count is uneven, there will be more karts transferred to the A Main than B Main.
 For example, with 13 karts, if there are 7 drivers in the first heat, the top 4 will move on to the A Main and start on what would be the inside line, while the 3 lowest finishes will compete in the B Main starting on the inside line.
 The top half of the second heat will do the same as the first heat, competing in the A Main, but they will start on what would be the outside line, while the bottom half of the second heat will compete in the B Main starting on the outside line.
+If three heats were run then order follows same pattern; heat 1=pole, heat 2=2nd, and heat 3=3rd.
 The winner of the B Main will receive the transfer spot into the Feature race along with a 2 point bonus for the win.
+The four fathers reserve the right to move to a single main event when they dictate there are too few karts to run two.

-Any driver/team who purposely try to hold up the start of the race will be signaled by the flagman and start from the rear of the field.
+Any driver/team who is found purposely trying to hold up the start of the race will be signaled by the flagman and start from the rear of the field.

 All races will have double file starts and single file restarts.
 All starts and restarts will take place at a consistent speed.
 Front row karts are responsible for an even and clean start.

 Starts and restarts will be at the exit of turn 3.
-The Flagman signal the start of the race when leader reaches start cone by waving the Green Flag.
+The Flagman signals the start of the race when leader reaches start cone or start marking by waving the Green Flag.

 Passing for the full field is allowed as soon as the leader crosses the Start/Finish line.